 Transfer Student Credit Evaluation for all degrees in Music

-1.)
-Syllabi from the courses that they have taken
+- Syllabi from courses taken

-- The length of previous lessons.
+- The length of previous lessons

-- The grades earned for previous lessons.
+- The credits and grades earned for previous lessons